akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-### The Queen’s Garden
+### The Queen’s Rose Garden

 One day when the pale sun was a little warmer over the high stone walls of the Queen’s garden, made warmer still for a number of braziers set up hours earlier, Queen Matilda sat upon a stone bench, a silver cup of hippocras in her hand.
 A few paces away, her ladies-in-waiting whispered and embroidered, their voices a soft hum that masked—but did not hide—the conversation at the centre.

-The Duchess nodded toward the peacocks strutting near the frozen fountain.
+Matilda Fitzroy—Godfrey's sister—nodded toward William Adelin who was stalking the strutting peacocks near the frozen fountain.
 "At least they have better plumage than half the barons."

 Beatrice, relieved that someone was speaking plainly, laughed.
 "Aye, and better sense.
 A goose could outwit the Chancellor of England."